dasarpai/old.dasarpai.github.io/_pages/datascience-blog.md

 header:
   overlay_image: /assets/images/banners/DS-Banner.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  teaser: /assets/images/banners/DS-thumbnail.jpg  # This will be used as thumbnail
 sidebar:
    nav: "docs"
 sort_order : reverse